-- The Registrar of Firms: It is a process of Registration is done with the Registrar of Firms (ROF), ROF is the body which regulates the registration of Partnership Firm.
-ROF also check the functions of the Registered Partnership Firms. - Retiring partner: A partner, who goes out of a firm, is called retiring partner or outgoing partner. - Insolvency: This is the state of being unable to pay the money owed, by a person or company, on time; those in a state of insolvency are said to be insolvent.
+- The Registrar of Firms: A process of Registration is done with the Registrar of Firms (ROF), ROF is the body which regulates the registration of Partnership Firm.
+ROF also check the functions of the Registered Partnership Firms. - Retiring partner: Apartner, who goes out of a firm, is called retiring partner or outgoing partner. - Insolvency: This is the state of being unable to pay the money owed, by a person or company, on time; those in a state of insolvency are said to be insolvent.